rsksmart/devportal/docs/04-resources/06-guides/two-way-peg-app/pegout/trezor.md

 ---
 sidebar_position: 1900
-sidebar_label: Peg-out using rLogin (Trezor and Ledger)
+sidebar_label: Peg-out using Trezor
-title: "Performing a peg-out transaction using rLogin (Trezor and Ledger)"
+title: "Performing a peg-out transaction using Trezor"
 description: "Here, we will learn how to perform a peg-out using Trezor."
 tags: [2 way peg app, powpeg, peg-in, peg-out, bridge, rsk, rootstock]
 ---